Marc and Lyall have asked me to repost here about my inappropriate use of their wonderful table lamp. Yes, I confess, it became a soundtrack.

 My partner Masha and I will be going to the festival this year and I can't wait to see the production.
 I've admired Jori's work since seeing her solo show Inua at Out the Box last year.
 And I'm keen to see her collaboration with the well known UBOM!

-Masha will also be taking part in the Grahamstown festival this year, exhibiting her puppets and drawings as part of Co/Mix.
+special note: Masha will also be taking part in the Grahamstown festival this year, exhibiting her puppets and drawings as part of Co/Mix.

 No comments: